 If you lived outside the US for longer than the last six months as a resident, you need to provide a police clearance letter from the country you last resided in before coming to Austria.
-Please talk to your responsible Austrian consulate in the US or your local Austrian authority (use this tool to look for your authority; enter your Austrian city/town or Austrian ZIP code) on what to provide.
+Please talk to your responsible Austrian consulate in the US or your local Austrian authority (use https://doi.org/10.10/ to look for your authority; enter your Austrian city/town or Austrian ZIP code) on what to provide.